aws-amplify/docs/docs/lib/auth/fragments/ios/authentication/signin_web_ui/30_signin.md

-Now you are ready to invoke the signIn webUI, the api require a presentationAnchor and for an iOS app it will be the main UIWindow of the app.
+Sweet!
+You're now ready to launch sign in with web UI.
+The `signInWithWebUI` api require a presentationAnchor and for an iOS app it will be the main UIWindow of the app.
 The example code below assume that you are in a UIViewController where you can fetch the UIWindow instance by `self.view.window`.

 ```swift
 func signInWithWebUI() {